 Grameen Foundation was honored as the 2007 Member of the Year by the Small Enterprise Education and Promotion (SEEP) Network, the leading international network and promoter of best practices in enterprise development and financial services geared toward reducing poverty.

 Fast Company Social Capitalist Awards (2005, 2006, 2007)

 The Fast Company/Monitor Social Capitalist Awards is the only award program that quantitatively measures a nonprofit’s innovation and social impact, as well as the viability and sustainability of its business model.
 For three years in a row, Grameen Foundation was recognized for its groundbreaking work in expanding the reach of microfinance around the world while applying innovative technology to increase efficiency and provide new opportunities for the poor.

-In October 2004, the Tech Museum of Innovation announced the 25 laureates for the 2004 Tech Museum Awards.
-Grameen Technology Center was awarded one of five Accenture Economic Development Awards for its work on the Village Phone Program.
-The Tech Awards are designed to honor individuals and for-profit, public and not-for-profit organizations from around the world that are applying technology to profoundly improve the human condition in the areas of environment, economic development, education, equality and health.
+Grameen Foundation received an Accenture Economic Development Award for its work on the Village Phone program.
+This “business in a box” enabled Village Phone Operators, individuals in underserved communities, to provide a pay-phone service to neighbors, who would typically have to walk for miles to make a call.
+Grameen Foundation’s Village Phone program was the first successful replication outside of Bangladesh, where the program was started by Grameen Telecom.
+The Tech Awards are designed to honor individuals and for-profit, public, and not-for-profit organizations from around the world that are applying technology to profoundly improve the human condition in the areas of environment, economic development, education, equality and health.